South Australian Railways Brill railcar: Model 75

-Two years later, the Brill company supplied the SAR with an enlarged version, known as the Model 75.
-The first was built by J.G.
-Brill Company with the remaining 38 by the Islington Railway Workshops, entering service in 1927.
-They differed from the 55s in having a Winton 4-cylinder petrol engine, at 17.8 metres were three metres longer and had a capacity of 63 versus 43.
-The first 30 (30-59) entered service on the broad gauge, with the other eight (100-106 and 487) built for narrow gauge operation.
-They were married with 200 and 300 series trailer carriages.
-One was sold to the Victorian Railways in 1928 after only a few months service.
+Two years after the Model 55 was introduced, the J.G.
+Brill Company supplied the SAR with an enlarged version – 55 ft long over the body – known by the company and the SAR as the "Model 75".
+The first railcar was built by Brill as a pattern car; the remaining 38 were built by Islington Workshops, entering service in 1927.
+They differed from the 55s in having a Winton 4-cylinder petrol engine.
+The Model 75's 13 ft of extra length enabled a passenger capacity of 63 versus 43 in the Model 55.
+The first 30 (30–59) entered service on the broad gauge; the other eight (100–106 and 487) were built for narrow-gauge operation.
+They were married with 200 and 300 series trailer cars respectively.
+The SAR had a habit of changing the size of baggage compartments and seating arrangements during the life of each Model 75 power car.